If you go out into the woods today, you are in for a big surprise….

 “How is he?” she asked after opening the back door and stepping out.

 “Eric’s not well, he’s running a fever and has blood on his leg,” he explained as he moved Eric’s legs, which caused Eric to growl at the pain it caused him.

 Celia gasped, “Did he just growl?” she asked her husband in surprise.

 “Yes, he has been doing this since I picked him up,” Allan told her.
 “Could you help me stand him up, so we can get him into the house.”

 “Okay,” she said in a shaky voice as she moved to assist her husband.

-As they both helped Eric out of the car and into the house, Eric was growling at the movement for it was causing more pain.
+As they both helped Eric out of the car and into the house, Eric was growling at the movement, causing more pain.

-“Place him in the bottom spare room,” Celia said as they walked out of the kitchen into the hall, then moving to the back-spare room, where they placed him on the bed.
+“Place him in the bottom spare room,” Celia said as they walked out of the kitchen into the hall, then moved to the back-spare room, where they placed him on the bed.

 “While I get some warm water to clean Eric up, can you take off his pants and shirt, please,” Celia asked her husband she quickly moved out of the room and into the kitchen.
 While getting the warm water, she grabbed a change of clean clothes out of the laundry.
 Picking up the bowl and a washcloth, she quickly walked back to the bedroom.